striezel/corona/data/readme.md

   <https://www.gov.je/Health/Coronavirus/Pages/CoronavirusCases.aspx>, and the
   program uses the corresponding JSON data to create the database / CSV file.

-* **Switzerland** and **Liechtenstein**: Switzerland provides data as CSV (and JSON, too) at <https://www.covid19.admin.ch/> via an API entry point at
-  <https://www.covid19.admin.ch/api/data/context>.
-Well done from a technical
-  point of view. :) This data also contains numbers for Liechtenstein, not just Switzerland, so it is used for both countries.

 ### Data sources used in previous versions

 * **Canada**: _(only before 2022-07-23 / before v0.12.3)_